Discordop/A3-Antistasi-Ulimate/README.md

 - Discord Rich Presence by ConnorAU
 - Antistasi Plus fork by Socrates

-- Antistasi Ultimate by Karl, Stutpip123, Silence
+- Antistasi Ultimate by Karl, Stutpip123